 Choice, which is the lifecycle fund, money will be automatically invested based on the age profile of the subscriber.

 And if you don’t signify the choice while investing, the Auto Choice will be the default option.

-'Conservative Life Cycle Fund'.
+Life Cycle Fund'.
 In the former, you can invest up to 75% in equities, while in the latter, 25% will be parked in equities.
-The purpose of introducing these additional investment options was to attract young investors who
+The purpose of introducing these additional investment options was to attract young investors who can afford

-NPS (Tier I account) is available exclusively to you as NPS subscribers under subsection 80CCD (1B) for the contributions made.
-This is over and above the deduction of Rs 1.5 lakh available under section 80C of Income Tax Act, 1961.
+50,000 in NPS (Tier I account) is available exclusively to you as NPS subscribers under subsection 80CCD (1B) for the contributions made.
+This is over and above the deduction of Rs 1.5 lakh available under section 80C of Income Tax

 For a risk taker, there are a number of worthy tax-saving options.
 But avoid keeping tax planning for the eleventh hour do it today so that you can make a prudent choice.